-> Paul: Oh definitely, pretty much everything.
+Paul: Oh, definitely, pretty much everything.
 Well, I shouldn’t say that, but we had most of it written.
-There was a couple, I know a couple of my songs, that I had just the smallest pieces of, but it was so exciting to see how a song would go from just basic, you know some lyrics and a basic arrangement into a full sound in a Mr. Big Production.
-That it was inspiring for the first couple of days that I thought “man I’ve got a couple of little ideas, if I finished this before breakfast, I could bring this in, and it could turn into a finished tune.
+There was a couple, I know a couple of my songs, that I had just the smallest pieces of, but it was so exciting to see how a song would go from just basic, you know some lyrics and a necessary arrangement into a full sound in a Mr. Big Production.
+That it was inspiring for the first couple of days that I thought, “man I’ve got a couple of little ideas, if I finished this before breakfast, I could bring this in, and it could turn into a finished tune.
 So a couple of my songs Be Kind & Mean to Me were both songs that I finished up before breakfast on day 3 [ahahaah], and they turned out well.

-> Who does the songwriting?
+Who does the songwriting?
 Is it a collaborated effort?

 Paul: Yeah, everybody writes, and even it’s a song that one person wrote, we still put our musical fingerprints on it, and that’s nice.
 I mean, in the end, it’s always going to sound like Mr. Big.